 - I hear there is going to be a minor in CEAS.
 What are the requirements, when is it available, and what do I do to declare the minor?

-The minor is available starting with Fall 2014, via the minor declaration form in a student’s electronic portfolio.
+The minor is available to be declared by anyone who has taken at leats one CEAS course, via the minor declaration form in a student’s electronic portfolio.
 The minor requires any 5 CEAS courses and Intermediate-level competence in Chinese, Japanese, or Korean.
 No more than 2 of the 5 courses may be language courses.

 The rule that no more than 2 of the 5 can be language courses means that students beginning their CJK language study at Wesleyan may have to take as many as 7 courses to fulfill the minor (because 4 courses would be required to reach intermediate competence, but only 2 will count toward the minor).

 Note that the CEAS/EAST rule mandating that native speakers of a CJK language must study a different language does not apply to the minor, so a native speaker of Korean, for example, can pass the “intermediate competence” standard without taking any classes, and simply take any 5 CEAS classes.